What is the scope and future of hospitality management?

 A hotel manager’s average annual salary is €50,000.

-Berlin School of Business and Innovation (BSBI) is a globally-recognised business school that focuses on helping students become job-ready and relevant to the international business environment.
-To help students excel in the field of hospitality, BSBI offers a postgraduate programme of MA in International Tourism, Hospitality and Event Management.
-This is a blended course with online as well as on-campus delivery.
+Berlin School of Business and Innovation (BSBI) is a globally-recognised business school that focuses on helping students become job-ready and prepared for an international business environment.
+To help students excel in the field of hospitality, BSBI offers an MA in International Tourism, Hospitality and Event Management.
+This is a blended course with online and on-campus delivery.
 With this programme, students can also understand how they can steer in the direction of a career in tourism management.
 If you want to enter the travel and tourism industry, this is your chance to explore which sector is the best for you.
 Hurry and sign up for the course today!

 This article was written by Meghdeep Patnaik and edited by Anisa C.